Bestakdv/vhs-intro-ai/Graphs/README.md

 Project Overview: The purpose of these projects were to learn about graphs and get an introduction into Data Science.

-Technologies Used: These projects were all done in python and some libraries that were used are NumPy, Matplotlib, Seaborn,
+Technologies Used: These projects were all done in python and some libraries that were used are NumPy, Matplotlib, Seaborn, Math, and Heapq

 How to Run: In order to run these projects you need to run them on Google Colab.